mkuti/corklagos-venture/README.md

 - Displaying the date, the order number, the listing name, make and price as well as the total of the order.

 ### Features on Bag page
+Bag items have been made available on all pages via a context.py file created inside bag app.
+We can call the bag_items and any of its arguments like total on any views or templates without importing the model.
+Bag in session which empties itself when user logs out.

 __Feature 21: View bag items__
 - Looping through the bag, displaying each item on its own row, with same details as on the listings page
 - On the card, button to remove listing from shopping bag.